cancom/terraform-provider-cancom/docs/resources/dynamic_cloud_vpc_project.md

 resource "cancom_dynamic_cloud_vpc_project" "basic_usage_example" {
   name            = "test-cancom-terraform-provider"
-  project_comment = "Test VPC Project created with the CANCOM Terraform provider" }
+  project_comment = "Test VPC Project created with the CANCOM Terraform provider" users           = ["crn:cancom::iam:user:example.name@example.domain"] }
 ```

 This creates a VPC Project with the specified name and optionaly the comment passed.
+The parameter users can be used to specify which user should get access to the VPC Project.

 ~> **Note:** Changing the `name` or `comment` will force the VPC Project to be recreated, i.e. all resources in the VPC Project will be deleted.